robmoss/git-is-my-lab-book/src/collaborating/peer-code-review.md

 ## Finding a reviewer

 On GitHub we have started a [peer-review team](https://github.com/orgs/spectrum-spark/teams/peer-review).
-We encourage you to post on the discussion board, to find likeminded members to review your code.
+We encourage you to post on the discussion board, to find like-minded members to review your code.

 ## Guidelines for reviewing other people's code